ScaledgeTechnology/deepfake-defender/README.md

 ---

 ### **Additional Notes**
+- Your system should have any Python version between 3.10 and 3.12.6 installed (Not above to that)
-- Ensure your virtual environment is always activated when working on the project (`(.venv)` will appear in your terminal).
+- If you are doing manual setup, ensure your virtual environment is always activated when working on the project (`(.venv)` will appear in your terminal).
 - Follow all steps carefully to avoid configuration issues.